 Achievement in the NAP — sample assessments (science literacy, civics and citizenship, and ICT literacy) is measured against nationally agreed proficiency scales, each of which has a number of defined levels.

 For each of the three sample assessments, a proficient standard is also defined.
-Proficient standards represent a reasonably challenging level of performance where students need to demonstrate more than the minimal skills expected at that year level.
+Proficient standards represent a 'challenging but reasonable' level of performance where students need to demonstrate more than the minimal skills expected at that year level.

 Proficient standards are not the same as national minimum standards (NMS) because the NMS refer to the basic level of knowledge and understanding needed to function at that year level.
 The NMS are more suited to foundation areas such as reading, writing and numeracy where deficiencies will have significant effects on students’ future learning and functioning in society.
 In contrast, proficient standards refer to what is expected of a student at that year level.